Maxitive Donsker-Varadhan Formulation for Possibilistic Variational Inference: Discussion

 \section{Discussion}

-Possibilistic Bayesian inference is already an optimisation problem, which seems to limit the interest in the development of possibilistic VI at first sight.
+Possibilistic Bayesian inference is already an optimization problem, which seems to limit the interest in the development of possibilistic VI at first sight.
 On the contrary, we have shown that there is a surprising amount of subtleties to be understood and of insights to be gained when exploring the properties of possibilistic VI in general as well as specifically through the lens of a possibilistic version of exponential families and conjugate priors.
-And indeed, even when closely following existing treatments of VI and its applications, many differences emerge, such as regularities in conjugate families and a new route leading to gradient descent.
+And indeed, even when closely following existing treatments of VI and its applications, many differences emerge, such as regularities in conjugate families and a new route leading to novel optimization methods.

+In particular, the \texttt{CBOpt} family of optimizers developed from possibilistic VI demonstrates that this framework is not merely a reformulation, but can lead to practically useful algorithms.
+From a practical viewpoint, the scalar parameter $\vartheta$ can be interpreted as modifying the effective curvature or regularization strength appearing in the denominator of the update.
+In the adaptive variants, this contribution changes throughout training.
+Our theory therefore separates this effect from the standard weight-decay term, providing additional flexibility in the update.
+Empirically, this flexibility leads to competitive performance across in-domain and out-of-domain tasks, suggesting that possibilistic VI offers not only a conceptually distinct perspective on uncertainty representation, but also a practical foundation for developing scalable uncertainty-aware learning algorithms.

+\paragraph{Limitations.} The Newton-like update of \autoref{prop:updateUpperCBO} is based on a second-order Taylor expansion of the inner extremum problem and on the curvature condition $H_s \succ 0$, which couples the admissible range of the candidate precision $\vartheta$ to the local geometry of $\hat{\ell}$.
+For the lower CBO this condition is non-trivial to maintain pointwise and underlies the need for adaptive variants.
+Our exponential-family treatment further assumes that $A$ is proper, closed, and convex with $A^{\dagger\dagger} = A$, and that $\mathbb{E}^\star_{g_\lambda}[\theta]$ is a singleton, excluding the fully uninformative limit.
+Empirically, the framework is instantiated only for isotropic Gaussian candidates with a diagonal empirical-Fisher surrogate, leaving the anisotropic and non-Gaussian members of the construction in \autoref{sec:ExpFam} untested.